Embracing the Other

 While most of us value diversity, some of us might not know how to embrace diversity.
 Here is the story of Stanley Wang, a member of the other, and his ideas on how to embrace those who are different from us.

 Forming Our Identity

 I attended preschool at a small church in Tulsa, Oklahoma, where my teachers thought I was deaf.
 They came to this conclusion because I didn’t respond to them when they spoke to me.
 I didn’t respond to them because I had no idea what they were saying, not even my name.

 Up to that point in my life, the only language I ever knew was Chinese.
 I wasn’t normal.
 Because I wasn’t like everyone else, I was the other.
 Now that I’m an adult, I’m culturally like a Panda Express—I’m not apple pie American (I prefer cherry), and I would never pass for the real deal in China.
 I’m doubly the other.

-On the other side of the other is the normal.
+On the other side of the other is normal.
 In China, normal would be an atheist, heterosexual, Mandarin-speaking Han Chinese (the largest of 56 ethnic groups) male.
 In America, normal would be a Christian, heterosexual, white male.

 Creating Labels in Society